arcweight

 Uploading to Arcweight

-Open the page by clicking "Bulk Rate & Invite" in the Arcweight popup.
+Open the page by clicking "Bulk Rating, Notes & Invites" in the Arcweight popup.
 You can upload the ZIP file directly — Arcweight will find the Connections file inside it automatically.
 Or if you prefer, unzip the archive yourself and upload just the Connections CSV file.

 Once uploaded, the file is parsed and stored in your browser's local storage.
 Your connections data never leaves your computer — it's only used locally to display the table and match names.

-The Browse & Rate tab shows all your connections in a sortable table with columns for name, company, position, connection date, and rating.
+The Ratings & Notes tab shows all your connections in a sortable table with columns for name, company, position, connection date, and rating.
 You can rate any connection directly from the table using the inline S / M / W buttons.
+To change a rating you've already applied, click its colored badge — a small picker opens with S / M / W and a remove (×) button, so you can adjust or clear the rating without leaving the page.
+Useful when you've done a fast first pass and want to refine a subset (for example, look back through your Strong-rated connections and demote any that don't quite belong).

 The toolbar at the top provides several ways to narrow down the list:

-- Search — Filter by name, company, position, or connection date.
+• Search — Filter by name, company, position, tags, or notes.
+An × in the search box clears the current search.

-For bulk actions, select multiple connections using the checkboxes, then use the action bar at the bottom to rate them all at once.
+For bulk actions, select multiple connections using the checkboxes, then use the action bar at the bottom to rate them all at once — or use Add tag to apply a tag to everything selected.

 Match a List